The first Swiss stamps for the newly established Confederation of Switzerland began appearing during 1850.

 This variety is extremely rare, with very few authenticated examples being known.

 The two 5 Rp. denomination RAYON I definitive Swiss stamps, shown above were issued on October 1, 1850.
-Both of these stamps are printed on blue (shades), wove paper.
+Both of these stamps are printed on blue (shades), wove paper

-The variety with the black frame lines around the cross is shown above, at the left (Zu. #15I, Mi. #7I, Sc. #5).
-This variety is scarce, but it is readily obtainable, at about three times the cost of the variety without the black frame lines.
+The variety with the black frame lines around the cross is shown above, at the left (Zu. #15I, Mi. #7I, Sc. #5)This variety is scarce, but it is readily obtainable, at about three times the cost of the variety without the black frame lines.

 The variety without the black frame lines around the cross is shown above, at the right (Zu. #15II, Mi. #7II, Sc. #7).
 This variety is common.

-On March 30, 1851, the 5 Rp. denomination RAYON I definitive stamps were re-issued in Prussian Blue (shades) and Orange Red, and they were printed on white, wove paper.
+On March 30, 1851, the 5 Rp. denomination RAYON I definitive stamps were re-issued in Prussian Blue (shades) and Orange Red, and they were printed on white, wove paper

-variety, with complete frame lines, is exceedingly rare, and very few authenticated examples are known (Zu. #17II, Mi. #9II, Sc. #9).
+The variety with the black frame lines around the cross does exist.
+This variety, with complete frame lines, is exceedingly rare, and very few authenticated examples are known (Zu. #17II, Mi. #9II, Sc. #9).

-The stamp shown above, at the left, is a sub-variety with partial black frame lines around the cross, resulting from the incomplete erasure of the frame lines from the plate.
+partial black frame lines around the cross, resulting from the incomplete erasure of the frame lines from the plate.
 This particular sub-variety sells for only a fraction of the price of the variety with complete frame lines around the cross.

 The variety without the black frame lines around the cross is shown above, at the right (Zu. #17I, Mi. #9I, Sc. #10).
 This variety is common.

 The two 10 Rp. denomination RAYON II definitive Swiss stamps shown above were issued on October 1, 1850.
-Both of these stamps are printed on Yellowish (shades), wove paper.
+Both of these stamps are printed on Yellowish (shades), wove paper

-The variety with the black frame lines around the cross is shown above, at the left (Zu. #16I, Mi. #8I, Sc. #6).
-This
+The variety with the black frame lines around the cross is shown above, at the left (Zu. #16I, Mi. #8I, Sc. #6)This variety, with complete frame lines, is exceedingly rare, with only a couple authenticated examples being known.

-There is sub-variety with partial black frame lines around the cross, resulting from the incomplete erasure of the frame lines from the plate.
+partial black frame lines around the cross, resulting from the incomplete erasure of the frame lines from the plate.
 This particular sub-variety sells for only a fraction of the price of the variety with complete frame lines around the cross.

 The variety without the black frame lines around the cross is shown above, at the right (Zu. #16II, Mi. #8II, Sc. #8).
 This variety is common, though there are some expensive paper shades associated with this particular issue.